Magis Program at SI

 - Magis Group: support group that allows students to share and learn from each other

-- Magis Movie Days discussing issues of identity
+- Magis Film Days discussing issues of race and identity

 - Supplemental college application assistance

-- Magis college visit is to area colleges and universities
+- Magis college visits to local and southern california colleges and universities